arelaxend/frontend-hiring-test/README.md

 ## What's next ?
 - Setup a style guide to build a stand alone components documentation app.
 - implement subscriptions instead of getting the data from the queries or mutations responses.
-- use the `refreshToken` mutation instead of using SWR auto-refresh.
+- add more tests !
+- add prettier and a custom eslint (for now we use the one by default)